Liberatys/gopyCode/README.md

 # Usage

+    gopyCode [-o, -s, -ex, -t]

     [-o --o -out]        output
          Define the ouput file for gopyCode like
                  -> -o output.txt

     [-s --s -src]        start
-            Set the starting folder for gopyCode like -> -src .
+         Set the starting folder for gopyCode like
+                 -> -src .

     [-ex -e --e] extensions
          Define the extennsions, gopyCode should look for like -> -ex .java .go

+    [-t --timer -timed --timed]  timed
+         Let gopyCode tell you, how long it had to work like -> -t

 Example: